 Then, I read “The Joy of less by Francine Jay”.
 I did not agree with everything written in this book as the author seems to go overboard sometimes with her tips.
 But there were plenty of good tips in this book that I still follow.
 One of the good tips was about making sure you maintain the count of items e.g: if you have 5 shirts, make sure the number does not increase.
 If you buy a new shirt, make sure you discard one of the 5 you already own.
 This really helped me since I tend to accumulate a lot of stuff over time so this count tip can make sure I don’t own too many items of the same type.
 In a similar way, if you buy something to replace something which has broken, you don’t need to keep the broken item with you anymore.
 I read this book just before changing houses so it helped me clear lot of clutter that I had accumulated over time.

 This year, I read “The Little Book of Hygge by Meik Wiking” and even though this book is not exactly about minimalism, it still resonates with those who are trying to minimize.
 It is a book about happiness and finding things to do which make one happy.
-Denmark is considered the happiest country in the world and the author tries to explore what really makes people in this country happy.
+Denmark is considered to be the happiest country in the world and the author tries to explore what really makes people in this country happy.
 The essence that I got from this book was that you do not need material things or 100s of friends to make you happy.
 All you need is a close knit family or few close friends with whom you can spend some time and enjoy life.
 The photography in this book is to die for.
 This has become a favorite book of mine now.

 Along the same lines, I read another book called “Lagom: The Swedish Art of Balanced Living by Linnea Dunne“.
 This is about Swedish way of living and how they find happiness in simple everyday life.
 This wasn’t as good as the book on Hygge but again this book emphasizes on simple living and finding happiness with nature and close knit family/friends.
 I find these books which talk about lifestyles where people are not running in a rat race fascinating.